BDWIGHTNJ21/Flation-FrontEnd-phase-1-project/README.md

 At the end of each shift, Ops will scan the returned equimpment in the "Returned Equipment field"

- All items that havent been returned will renmain marked as "Deployed"
+ All items that haven't been returned will renmain marked as "Deployed" until scanned as returned